-One of the primary concerns when buying used equipment is if the seller is the rightful owner, could the equipment be stolen?
+Is it Stolen Equipment?One of the primary concerns when buying used equipment is if the seller is the rightful owner, could the equipment be stolen?
 It sure can, so be very careful on who you’re buying this used equipment from.
 You’ll need to have you own checks and balances to make sure you’re buying a legit piece of equipment, or else you could end up with a lawsuit, or even worse… behind bars.

+How Safe is the Equipment?Another big concern when purchasing used equipment is safety.
+Used heavy equipment, when not properly tested and maintained at optimum levels, can wind up not only being unsafe to operate, but can also cost you tons of money in repairs and upkeep.
+In that respect, you might be thinking it would be best to stay away from used heavy equipment.
 If you shop around for the best deal, however, and have any machinery you are considering looked at by a good mechanic, there are ways to avoid the aforementioned scenario.
 For instance, if you are looking at a piece of heavy equipment that sells for roughly $200,000, it might be that you can find it for about half that on the resale market.
 You can have it checked out and you might find a few minor things that need attention.
 Many times, you can purchase the piece and have it serviced for general maintenance.
 You can even completely overhaul some of the parts where the most wear and tear is.
 And yet you still have not spent the amount you would have paid for brand new.
 Yet you still have a nearly new piece of heavy equipment, and you know the exact history of it.

 Check the Safety of the EquipmentThere are also situations in which you might want to avoid a used piece of heavy equipment.
 If the equipment you are looking at is quite old, there could be serious problems in finding replacement parts, should you find that you need them.
 In this situation, it is a good idea to look before you actually make the purchase.
 It’s also good to make sure the parts are still manufacturing parts and are still available.
 There is nothing worse than getting a great piece of used equipment only to find that you will not be able to make the needed repairs to it when the time comes.

 Before You Make Your ChoiceNo one can tell you whether to buy new or used heavy equipment, because that depends solely on your own personal needs and the needs of your business.
 There are a few steps you will want to go through, however, to reach that decision.

 - Know exactly what you need, not only for the present, but also for the future.
 If your needs will soon be changing, you will want to take that into consideration as well.